strands-project/strands_systems/README.md

  1. `cd build`
  1. `cmake -DCMAKE_INSTALL_PREFIX=${workspace} -DPYMORSE_SUPPORT=ON -DPYTHON_EXECUTABLE=${workspace}/bin/python3.3 -DBUILD_ROS_SUPPORT=ON ..` where `${workspace}` should be set to your installation location (e.g. `/opt/strands`)
  1. `make install`

+### Automate update procedures

+[here](https://gist.github.com/marc-hanheide/e392482740a865e15ed9) is a tiny script that I (Marc) run every day on my machine to make sure I have the latest version.

 ## Using an existing STRANDS installation and developing in it
 * in your own `~/.bashrc` configure your shell to use the stuff in `/opt/strands` by adding the following at the end: